 COVID-19 first case.doc - Cases are released from Isolation/quarantine.

 Missouri COVID-19 hotline open 24 hours/7days 877-435-8411

 Social Distancing - no crowds, avoid get-togethers, travel only for necessities (food, water, medication, diapers, etc.)

 Stay home if sick - fever, cough.
 If Shortness of breath, call your doctor or the hospital before traveling to them.
 When traveling to them with symptoms wear a mask.

 Wash Hands regularly with soap and water for 20 seconds, rinse well, dry.
 Avoid touching your face.

 Testing: The St. Clair County Health Center does not do testing for COVID-19.
-We do not have kits to test.
 If you are having symptoms of fever over 100.4 F, cough and difficulty breathing, you need to call your doctor.
 Your doctor will determine if you should be tested.
-At this time, the Federal Government is saying testing should be confined to hospital patients, to conserve the testing to those needing testing the most.

 Business owners need to go directly to the SBA at the following link.